mauler/django-placeholder/README.md

 ----

-To see the editable content press **CTRL+SHIFT+X**, after some icon will be shown click on then to edit icon to edit that element:
+To see the editable content press **CTRL+SHIFT+X** on URL http://localhost:8000/ and some icon will be shown.
+Click on the icon to edit the element.

 ![Placeholder Icons](https://raw.githubusercontent.com/mauler/django-placeholder/master/docs/usage2.png)